 I salute you guys, and would never tell you that you shouldn’t have had your little monsters because it was your choice.

 This choice is mine.
+And I choose to be childfree.

 Join the Discussion